PeterdQuinn/peterdQuinn/README.md

 Hello and my name is Peter Quinn, I recently graduated the University of Arizona coding bootcamp.
-I am currently looking for work as MERN developer, or a carrer as an react developer.
-Currently expierenced in the following.
+I am currently looking for work as MERN developer, or a career as an react developer.
+Currently experience in the following.
 -Html/CSS/Git/Advanced CSS
 -JavaScript/jQuery
 -Web API'S